Kira (title): Context and background

 The method of using non-Muslim women as intermediaries between men and Muslim businesswomen was a common phenomenon in all classes in the Ottoman Empire.
 Muslim women were provided formal control of their own money, and thus theoretically allowed to participate in business.
 However, in practice their participation in business was hampered by the fact that it was not seen as respectable for women to come in contact with men outside of the family.
 The gender segregation of Muslim women provided a valuable business opportunity for both Jewish and Christian women, who are known to have functioned as intermediaries and go-between for Muslim women, selling the handiwork of Muslim women on the market place and to (male) merchants.
 The French traveler Pierre Belon noted this phenomenon in the 16th century and reported that: Jewish women who could go around with their faces uncovered are commonly found in the Turkish markets selling needlework.
 Since Islamic law does not allow Turkish women to sell and buy, they sold their [products] to Jewish women. ...
 They [the Jewish women] ordinarily sold towels, kerchiefs, headgear, white belts, cushion covers, and other such products of much greater value ... that the Jews bought to sell to strangers.
 The kiras of the Imperial harem were simply the most prominent of these non-Muslim go-betweens.

 The gender segregation was more strict the higher class a woman had.
-Due to the restrictions of the customary gender segregation which was imposed upon the women of the harem, they could seldom leave the harem, and their contact with the outside world normally have to take place through an intermediary.
+Due to the restrictions of the customary gender segregation which was imposed upon the women of the harem, they could seldom leave the harem, and their contact with the outside world normally had to take place through an intermediary.
 Because they generally could not have contact with men, it was difficult for them to conduct their business, as merchants and businesspeople were generally men.
 The intermediary therefore had to be a female (or sometimes a eunuch).
-The ideal intermediary were a non-Muslim woman, who could pass freely in and out from the harem, as well as interact more freely with businessmen herself.
+The ideal intermediary was a non-Muslim woman, who could pass freely in and out of the harem, as well as interact more freely with businessmen herself.
 This eventually resulted in the phenomena of the kira.